jaericho/jaericho.github.io/_posts/2020-04-11-Handbrake-Anamorphic-DVDs.md

 > - Keep aspect ratio off
 > - Set the PAR value correctly to stretch it out horizontally

-But setting the Anamorphic to loose does allow me to set the PAR value.
-Something must have changed in later versions.
-I think it's Custom that I want.
+But setting the Anamorphic to loose doesn't allow me to set the PAR value.
+Something must have changed in later versions; I think it's Custom that I want.

-### Fix 1a: Handbrake GUI (with a little CLI)
+## Fix 1a: Handbrake GUI (with a little CLI)

 When the Handbrake GUI fix didn't work for me with these particular DVDs, (it has worked with other DVDs) I tried the CLI method listed in the reddit post.